Royal Little

 By the 1950s, realizing that the textile industry was not consistently viable, Little began to acquire firms in other industries, beginning the modern conglomerate.
 Throughout the decade, Textron acquired assets in pneumatic tools, antennas, plastics, plywood, aluminum, helicopters, chain saws, and leather, among others.

-Little retired in 1960, at which time Textron was one of the top 100 companies in the country.
+Little retired in 1960, at which time Textron was one of the top 100 companies in the US.
 Other corporations, following Textron's model, attempted to diversify their holdings in industry.
 In his retirement, he wrote How to Lose $100,000,000 and Other Valuable Advice in 1979.

 Little died at his home in the Bahamas in 1989.
 At his request, there was no funeral.

 Royal Little was the nephew of Arthur Dehon Little, the founder of Boston's Arthur D. Little management consulting firm.